 - Your old pasta maker - you are not going to learn how to make pasta.
 You are not going to have a dinner party with friends gushing over your hand-made rigatoni.

 - Clothes that you never wear but have sentimental value.
 Take a picture.

 - Clothes that never fit properly.
 Sorry, girlfriends.

 - Stephen, if you’re reading this - throw out your ratty 1997 Cleveland Indians jersey.
 We all know what happened in Game 7.

-- Your kid’s third grade art projects.
+- Your kid’s third-grade art projects.
 Give them back to your kids with love!
 Ok, maybe keep one for sentimental value.
-But just one.

 - Your gardening tools.
 You live in a condo.

 Find a convenient place for everything that’s left.
 Finish one room before moving on to the next.
 And keep an eye out for future clutter.
 Stop it before it starts!
 Before you buy anything, “shop your home” first.
 Do you really need it?

 Keep what is meaningful and what truly can’t be replaced.
 The decision process - what stays and what goes - can be cathartic.

 Once you have spent the time to declutter, relax and take time to enjoy your more spacious home (where did I put that wine glass?).
 I promise you’ll want to keep things that way.